harrisonjansma/Portfolio/README.md

 ### [Experiment: Batch Norm vs. Dropout in ConvNets](https://github.com/harrisonjansma/Portfolio/blob/master/Experiment-BatchNorm-vs-Dropout/08-12-18%20Batch%20Norm%20vs%20Dropout.ipynb)
 <p align="center">
 <img src="images/dropout.png" height=300 width=300></p>
 Tests whether convolutional networks with dropout or batch norm are more performant.
 The notebook in this repository is experimental evidence supporting <a href="https://towardsdatascience.com/dont-use-dropout-in-convolutional-networks-81486c823c16">the Medium post</a> I wrote.

-(Published in Towards Data Science, 2.3K reads in the first week.)
+Published and <a href="https://towardsdatascience.com/weekly-selection-aug-17-2018-4ad31bfe7c37">Featured</a> in Towards Data Science, with 3K reads on Medium to date.
+Reposted as a guest blog on KDNuggets, a leading site on Analytics, Big Data, Data Science, and Machine Learning, reaching over 500K unique visitors per month and over 230K subscribers/followers via email and social media.
 August 15, 2018

 <hr>